uufinance/data/docs/wrds/index.md

 ## How to Get a WRDS Account

 In order to use WRDS, you need to register for an account on the WRDS website.
 Opening a new account is simple and requires only a couple of minutes.
+Please register for a WRDS account with an **Utrecht University email account**.

 ### Step 1: Go to the WRDS Website